-If a targeted project is not interested in or has not been responsive to a ND CoC Project Improvement Plan, the project's funding may be reallocated.
-The ND CoC will contact the project in person and in writing, notifying the project of the reason for consideration and to help develop a transition plan.
-The transition plan will be developed to help assure compliance with other funding commitments and prevent anyone from becoming homeless because of the reallocation.
+If a targeted project is not interested in or has not been responsive to an ND CoC Project Improvement Plan, the project's funding may be reallocated.
+The ND CoC will contact the project in person and in writing, notifying the project of the reason for consideration and helping develop a transition plan.
+The transition plan will be developed to help ensure compliance with other funding commitments and prevent anyone from becoming homeless because of the reallocation.